NFL Rumors: Baker Mayfield Played ‘Biggest Part’ In Freddie Kitchens’ Firing As Head Coach, Dez Bryant Says

 “He truly cares about the players and putting them in the best position to win.
 It’s not an ego thing to him.
 He wants us to be successful.
 Whatever happens, happens and we roll with the punches, attack next year.”

 While Heavy also pointed out that Bryant might have been extra-critical of Mayfield due to the fact that the ex-Cowboys receiver played for Oklahoma State in his college days, the outlet cautioned that the young quarterback’s “outspoken” personality could continue to draw the attention of detractors.
-Early in the 2019 season, former New York Jets coach Rex Ryan also chimed in regarding Mayfield, calling him “overrated as hell” on an episode of ESPN’s Get Up!
+Early in the 2019 season, former New York Jets coach Rex Ryan also chimed in regarding Mayfield, calling him “overrated as hell” on an episode of ESPN’s Get Up!.

 Delivered To Your INBOX